 I think we can all agree that the Bible is the most important book we can read.
 After all, Charles Spurgeon said: “Visit many good books, but live in the Bible.”
 If I do nothing else for you, I hope that I can help you in your journey of reading the Bible daily and getting to know God’s word deeply.
 However, there are some incredible Christian books meant to enrich your faith that you can read alongside scripture.
 I want to share some of the best Christian books I’ve read within the last few years.
-Every Christian woman should read each of these at least once.
+Every Christian woman should read each of these books at least once.

+The first book I would recommend for Christian women is Mere Christianity.
 Mere Christianity is a Christian classic that explains the core and essential doctrines of our faith.
 Lewis gave a series of radio talks covering each major topic and it was later compiled into a book.
 It covers topics such as human nature, morality and reason, free will and the question of evil, salvation, and Christian living.
 It’s a very concise overview of the Christian faith but it’s great especially if you need help sharing your faith with friends and family.
 Or, if you’re new to the faith this is a great introduction to Christianity.
 Mere Christianity is unique because it attempts to summarize all of Christianity, not just specific denominational beliefs and practices.
 You may find things in the book that you don’t agree with but it does not contradict any core theology.

 Next, Stop Calling Me Beautiful: Finding Soul-Deep Strength in a Skin-Deep World.
 Phylicia explains how Christian women are often taught a “pink-fluff” theology.
 All we hear at Women’s Conferences and in Bible Studies is how we are “beautiful daughters of God.”
 While that’s absolutely true, there’s so much more to our faith.
 We’re called to know God and to love him.
 We’re invited to study scripture and understand it.
 And finally, we’re called to have deep, meaningful theology that impacts the way we live our lives.
 Stop Calling Me Beautiful is a great starting point for women who want to learn how to go deeper with God.
 I’ll be honest with you, this book is an excellent resource to have as you grow in your faith journey.